 [John Cridland] Whilst almost a statement of the blindingly obvious, it’s no less true for saying it- it’s about confidence… that’s what’s lacking.
-Confidence is preventing businesses investing significant amounts of their balance sheet strength, they simply do not feel they will get returns on that investment, and so they’re holding cash.
+Confidence is preventing businesses from investing significant amounts of their balance sheet strength, they simply do not feel they will get returns on that investment, and so they’re holding cash.
 Consumers are not in such a good place- most do not have spare cash, and a large number feel chastened.
-The biggest challenge is the lack of confidence.
+The biggest challenge is a lack of confidence.

 I still believe the biggest risk is the Euro Zone.
 Each time we get a bit of momentum in the economy, each time our exporters make up for the fact that domestic demand is flat…. we get knocked back by the Euro Zone.
-Those same companies who are doing increasingly well in exporting to emerging economies simply do not have the volume to make up for the weakness in traditional Western European demand.
+Those same companies that are doing increasingly well in exporting to emerging economies simply do not have the volume to make up for the weakness in traditional Western European demand.